cantaloupe-project/cantaloupe/README.md

   port(s) specified in `cantaloupe.properties`.
 * `mvn tomcat:run -Dcantaloupe.config=...` will build the project and run in Servlet mode, using a Tomcat container listening on port 8080.
-* `mvn package` will build a release package in the `target` folder, which can be run like any other.
+* `mvn package` will build a release WAR in the `target` folder, which can be run like any other.

 ### IDE

-There are a few different ways to do this, in accordance with the options above.
+There are a few ways to do this, in accordance with the options above.
 The simplest is probably to:

 1. Add a new run configuration using the "Java Application" template or its equivalent.